-We are excited to be offering two parent info nights, as well as an open house, so that families can get all their Summer Camp questions answered prior to their camper's arrival at camp!
+Each spring, we are excited to offer Family Info Nights and an Open House, so that families can get all their Summer Camp questions answered prior to their camper's arrival at camp!
 Families will be sent information about parent night and open house ahead of the summer season.